nextflow-io/training/docs/basic_training/groovy.md

 3. Using the put method.

 Map objects implement all methods provided by the [java.util.Map](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html) interface, plus the extension methods provided by [Groovy](http://docs.groovy-lang.org/latest/html/groovy-jdk/java/util/Map.html).

+!!! cboard-list-2 "Summary"

+    In this step you have learned:

+    1. How to define a map in Groovy
+    2. How to access and update maps

 ## String interpolation